fredrikaverpil/godoc.nvim/README.md

   - [mini.pick](https://github.com/echasnovski/mini.pick) picker with preview
   - [fzf-lua](https://github.com/ibhagwan/fzf-lua) picker with preview
-- Adapters can extend functionality to cover other languages (and anything else you might want to pick, really).
+- Adapters can extend functionality to cover other languages (and anything else you might want to pick, really)

 ## Requirements

 - Neovim >= 0.8.0
 - Go installation with `go doc` and `go list` commands available
-- Tree-sitter (for syntax highlighting)

 ## Installation